twitchard/blog/posts/2022-09-23-system-dynamics-schmystem-dynamics.markdown

 Put another way, stock and flow models *seem* much more flexible than they actually *are*.
 You can pick virtually *any* object and tell *a* story about it with a stock and flow diagram.
 But you can't pick *an* object and tell *any* story about it, you are actually very limited about the types of stories that you can tell.
 And these won't always be the stories that best describe the important behavior of the system.

-### The streetlight effect

-I also worry that eagerness to apply stock and flow analysis can bias your perception of which questions are important in favor of those that are more amenable to the approach.
-This isn't quite *the law of the hammer* i.e. "if you've got a hammer, everything looks like a nail".
-Perhaps it is *the second law of the hammer*: "if you've got a hammer, you'll overlook screws in your frenzied pursuit of nails."
+### Leadership is not modeling

+I think stock and flow analysis can be a fun, occasionally useful exercise for brainstorming and ideation.
+I do not think it is a fundamentally important skill for leaders.

+Leaders[^1] should worry foremost about being effective, inspiring communicators, spending time listening to the people they are responsible for and understanding the organization's problems from their perspective.
+They should learn to tell stories that resonate about the organization's direction and the product vision.
+Their job is not to lock themselves in a room, build models of the organization, draw diagrams, measure things, diagnose issues, and implement solutions.
+That's *leadership as engineering*.

-The questions most suited to analysis via stock and flow diagrams are questions of project management and organizational design.
-These problems do come up, and they do matter: it's nice to work in an organization with thoughtful and smooth bureaucracy.
-But at least in my philosophy of engineering leadership[^1], these concerns are very secondary.
-I don't want my manager's manager and their manager to spend all their energy fiddling with the details of the reporting structure, review processes, or making sure all the teams use Jira in exactly the right way.
-I would rather they focus on developing culture, i.e. here is a list of things I think matter much more in a software team than smooth bureaucracy:
+Leaders do need to manage the bureaucracy.
+Somebody needs to manage the reporting structure, the hiring process, review processes, and so forth.
+It's nice to work in an organization with thoughtful and smooth bureaucracy.
+Bureaucracy can be engineered, to an extent.
+Stock and flow analysis has a place here.
+In my philosophy of engineering leadership, though, smooth bureaucracy is very secondary.
+Culture is king.
+I don't want my manager's manager and their manager to spend all their energy fiddling with the details of the org chart all the time.
+They should fix these things if they are severely broken -- i.e. in a way that does not require detailed analysis of subtle interactions-at-a-distance between interrelated elements of a system to uncover -- but I would rather they focus on developing culture.
+Here is a list of things I think matter much more in a software team than smooth bureaucracy:

   * psychological safety
   * deep understanding of the customer